Canadian National 7312: History

+Revenue service

-The engine was built by the Baldwin Locomotive Works in August 1908 for the Grand Trunk Railway as No. 118.
-The No. 118 was renumbered to No. 1708 in September 1919.
-In January 1923, the Grand Trunk Railway was merged into the Canadian National Railway.
+The locomotive was built by the Baldwin Locomotive Works (BLW) in August 1908 for the Grand Trunk Railway (GT) as No. 118, and was renumbered to No. 1708 in September 1919.
+In January 1923, the Grand Trunk Railway was merged into the Canadian National Railway (CN).
 Three months after the creation of Canadian National, No. 1708 was renumbered to No. 7157, a number the locomotive carried until February 1952 when it was renumbered to No. 7240.
 In 1957, the locomotive received its final CN number as No. 7312.
 In July 1958, No. 7312 was retired at Stratford, Ontario where it had been working as the shop switcher.

+Excursion service

-In June 1959, No. 7312 was discovered by Strasburg Rail Road Vice President Bud Swearer who was visiting the CN yard at Stratford.
-The Strasburg Rail Road had intended to purchase a steam locomotive to power freight and passenger excursions and No. 7312 was of appropriate size for the operation.
-The Strasburg Rail Road negotiated the CN for the locomotive, which was ultimately purchased by a consortium of Strasburg Rail Road officials.
+In June 1959, No. 7312 was discovered by Strasburg Rail Road (SRC) vice president Bud Swearer who was visiting the CN yard at Stratford.
+The SRC had intended to purchase a steam locomotive to power freight and passenger excursions and No. 7312 was of appropriate size for the operation.
+The SRC negotiated the CN for the locomotive, which was ultimately purchased by a consortium of the SRC officials.
 Arriving at Strasburg in June 1960, the locomotive was renumbered to No. 31 and placed into service on September 1, 1960, becoming the first steam locomotive to reenter service in the United States.
-The locomotive was purchased outright by the Strasburg Rail Road in 1968.
-The locomotive continued to remain in service up until early 2009 when No. 7312 was taken off the active roster for the locomotive's heavy extensive Federal Railroad Administration (FRA) 1,472 day inspection and overhaul.
-No. 7312 has been stripped apart since then, still awaiting for its overhaul.
-However, due to the railroad's busy contract work and upkeep of their fleet of four other operable steam locomotives (GW 90, CN 89, Thomas BEDT 15, N&W 475) work was slow, if not non-existent.
-However, since 2021, work began a new, with significant progress being reported.
-Work stopped again in 2022, but the locomotive was recently moved to the backshop in early 2023, with hopes of completion by years end.
+The locomotive was purchased outright by the SRC in 1968.

+No. 7312 was taken out of service in October 2009 to undergo its heavy, extensive Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, which is still in progress.